Nutrient-rich eggs are part of heart-healthy diet patterns, according to findings from leading researchers and health authorities

 An important strength of this study is the use of repeated dietary assessments over the course of several decades in contrast to some observational cohorts which utilize only a single dietary measure at enrollment.
 According to the authors, it is desirable to have repeated dietary assessments over time to account for variation of dietary intake and other factors that contribute to atherosclerosis.

 The studies from the PURE cohort and Harvard School of Public Health make significant contributions to the scientific literature on egg intake and cardiovascular health.
-These results are also consistent with the 2015 Dietary Guidelines recommendation that cholesterol is not a nutrient of public health concern.
+These results are also consistent with the recent dietary recommendations that cholesterol is not a nutrient of public health concern.2

 NEW RECOMMENDATIONS FROM LEADING HEALTH AUTHORITIES